robertmsale/ClientServerChatApp/README.md

 #### Phase 1 Complete

 All TCP aspects have been completed.
 App now uses hooks architecture.
 Any time an error event occurs it runs the associated event handler stored in `*Socket::*_handlers`.
 All possible errors are in `libsocket/Errors.h`.
 Client and server processes now gracefully disconnect.
-The need for `tmux` to kill the windows is no longer necessary because deadlocks have been fixed, but it's still helpful for development.
+The need for `tmux` to kill the windows is no longer necessary because deadlocks have been fixed using `ShutdownTasks` hooks, but it's still helpful for development.

 ## Dependencies